chiefbiiko/preactor/readme.md

 ### `Preactor.prototype.filter(pred)`

-Only allow emits that pass a predicate test. `pred` must be a function, there is no default implementation.
-It must have arity two, take two arrays as inputs, whereby the first parameter should have a default argument, i.e. `pred(accu = [], args)`, and return a boolean.
+Only allow emits that pass a predicate test. `pred` must be a function, there is no default implementation. `pred` gets passed all arguments that a subject emits with as an event, and must return a boolean that indicates whether to have the preactor reemit the event and corresponding arguments.

 ### `Preactor.prototype.limit(n)`